 Maybe Popeye had it right when he used spinach to make him strong.
 Not only do dark leafy greens contain powerful nurtients such as lutein and zeaxanthin, which lead to higher cognitive processing speeds, but they also boost our mood.
 Kale, spinach, and chard contain magnesium which has been known to increase serotonin levels.

 Kale, spinach, and chard contain magnesium which has been known to increase serotonin levels.

 Yes!
 Finally, an excuse to eat chocolate—but make sure it’s the 85%-or-more kind.
 Consuming chocolate has been linked to cardiovascular health, and more recent research suggests consuming the magical cocoa bean improves neurophysiological responses.
 Of the top listed benefits, working memory and visual-spatial memory significantly improved with daily chocolate intake.

-Instead of sugar-laden cereals or snack bars for breakfast, try protein-rich eggs which are packed with powerful memory-boosting properties such as choline, an essential nutrient for proper neuronal signaling.
+Instead of sugar-laden cereals or snack bars for breakfast, try protein-rich eggs which are packed with powerful memory-boosting nutrients, such as choline, an essential nutrient for proper neuronal signaling.
 Choline is the precursor to the neurotransmitter acetylcholine, which is responsible for memory and cognitive function and assists with learning and deep sleep.
 Adding eggs to your diet could make a huge difference in your ability to concentrate!

 Coffee and Green Tea

-Coffee can also reduce inflammatory properties in our body but beware of consuming too much; coffee can wear down your adrenals, since it stimulates the nervous system, and can prevent healthy sleep cycles.
+Coffee can also reduce inflammatory properties in our body, but beware of consuming too much: Coffee can wear down your adrenals, since it stimulates the nervous system, and can prevent healthy sleep cycles.